Broad Peak: Geography

 Broad Peak is part of the Gasherbrum massif in Baltistan situated on the border of Pakistan and China.
 It is located in the Karakoram mountain range, approximately 8 km from K2.
-The peak's name aptly describes its physical characteristics, with a summit that extends over 1.5 kilometers (7⁄8 miles) in length, giving it the appearance of a "broad peak."
+The peak's name aptly describes its physical characteristics, with a summit that extends over 1.5 km in length, giving it the appearance of a "broad peak."

-Three of the mountain's five summits are eight-thousanders: Broad Peak (8051 m), Rocky Summit (8028 m), Broad Peak Central (8011 m), with Broad Peak North (7490 m), and Kharut Kangri (6942 m) being the other two peaks.
+In addition to the main summit (8051 m), two of the mountain's subsidiary peaks are eight-thousanders: Rocky Summit (8028 m) and Broad Peak Central (8011 m), with Broad Peak North (7490 m), and Kharut Kangri (6942 m) being the other two peaks.

 Etymology

 The literal translation of "Broad Peak" to Falchan Kangri is not used among the Balti people.
 The English name was introduced in 1892 by the British explorer Martin Conway, in reference to the similarly named Breithorn in the Alps.